szmoro/movie_genre_classifier/README.md

 ## Overview

 This project contains a movie genre classifier.
-It is entirely developed in Python, using the [Spacy](https://spacy.io/) NLP library, deployed via Docker and accessible via CLI.
+It is entirely developed in Python, using the [Spacy](https://spacy.io/) NLP library, deployed via Docker and accessible via a simple CLI application.

-The movie_classifier uses the Spacy "core_web_en_lg" model, with an additional text classifier module trained to predict the genre of the movie given in input from its description.
-The model is exposed via a single API endpoint returning the model predictions.
+The movie_classifier application uses the Spacy "core_web_en_lg" model, with an additional text classifier module trained to predict the genre of the movie given in input from its description.
+The model is internally exposed via a single API endpoint.
 Once launched, the application is accessible via CLI, with the movie_classifier command.
 The CLI interface takes in input the movie title and description, it sends an HTTP request to the API and returns the genre with the highest confidence score predicted by the model.

 This repository is organized in two subfolders:
  - movie_classifier: contains the movie_classifier application, composed of the spacy_model folder, the movieAPI.py API and the movie_classifier_cli python package.